Sophie Hagman: Early life

 Sophie Hagman was born in Eskilstuna as the daughter of the carpenter Peter Hagman (d.
 1772) and Elisabet Hedman (d.
 1767).
-She had two sisters, Christina Catharina och Elisabeth, and at least one brother, Carl Peter Hagman.
+She had two sisters, Christina Catharina and Elisabeth, and at least one brother, Carl Peter Hagman.
 She may have had another brother: in 1780, Prince Frederick expressed his intention to do something for the soldier Lars Hagman from Strängnäs, who was active in the Södermanland Regiment and previously unknown to him, probably because he was the brother of Sophie Hagman, and it was the custom for soldiers to serve in the same regiment as their fathers.

 Her brother-in-law, Anders Erling, was a carpenter in Stockholm.
 In 1762, she moved to Lovön in Stockholm with her family.
 After the death of her father in 1772, she was employed to look after the children to Louis Gallodier, dance master of the Royal Swedish Ballet at the Royal Swedish Opera in Stockholm.
 She was then the maid to the lady-in-waiting Baroness Charlotte Manderström and later served as the maid to lady-in-waiting Hedvig Catharina Piper.
 During her employment with Piper, according to courtier count Lars von Engeström, she was "a little girl, and everyone laughed at her because she was in love with Duke Frederik."
 She ended her employment at Piper and entered into a relationship with a young merchant, and brewer, who supported her financially and paid for her education at a sewing school.
 The Austrian ambassador to Sweden, count Joseph Kaunitz, offered money to both Hagman herself and to her lover to have her for himself, but both her lover and Hagman herself refused because they were mutually in love with each other and because "the brewer was more of a beautiful man than the count."
 The relationship ended because the man died, and Hagman was forced to end her education to a seamstress.
 The dates for these events are not clear.

 From 1775, Sophie Hagman had a position as a dancer in the Royal Ballet.
 She never became very known as a ballet dancer and was said to have been more noted for her appearance than her talent; in 1776, she is briefly mentioned as one of the shepherdesses in a ballet.
 In 1778, Prince Frederick Adolf noticed her during her performance as a pageboy, and after having seduced her, he became genuinely in love with her.
 The year after, 1779, she is no longer recorded as employed in the ballet and are noted to be living with Frederick.